Pedro Fidel

-Pedro Fidel Cedillo Segura (born 18 June 2007), known as Pedro Fidel, is a Spanish professional footballer who plays as a centre-back for UD Almería.
+Pedro Fidel Cedillo Segura (born 18 June 2007), known as Pedro Fidel, is a Spanish professional footballer who plays as a centre-back for Qatari club Al-Waab SC.

 Career

 Born in Cartagena, Murcia to an Ecuadorian father and a Spanish mother, Pedro Fidel played for Elche CF and Sporting Atlético de Ceuta as a youth before joining UD Almería's Juvenil squad in January 2024.
 He made his senior debut with the reserves on 26 January 2025, starting in a 1–0 Segunda Federación home win over CF Villanovense.

 Pedro Fidel made his first team debut on 1 June 2025, coming on as a late substitute for Dion Lopy in a 2–0 Segunda División home win over CD Tenerife.